21 Dec THE BEST PICTURE PROJECT – ‘Going My Way’ (1944)

 In 1945, the 17th Academy Awards ceremony was held at Grauman’s Chinese Theater in Los Angeles.
 Honouring the films released between January 1, 1944 and December 31, 1944 the awards were held on March 15.
 After the Academy agreed the Best Picture category was becoming too broad, and the race to secure a nomination was quite as hotly contested as other categories, it decided to limit the number of nominees to five films.
 The members also hoped this would bring more prestige to the films deemed worthy of a nomination.
 The category would remain this way until 2010.

-1945 marks the first and only time an actor was nominated for both Best Actor and Best Supporting Actor for play the one role.
+1945 marks the first and only time an actor was nominated for both Best Actor and Best Supporting Actor for playing the one role.
 Barry Fitzgerald scored nominations in both categories for Going My Way, after voters seemingly could not decide if his performance was lead or supporting.
 This was a time before studios submitted performances for consideration, and thus dictating which category they deemed the performance should be considered for.
-Fitzgerald ultimately won for Supporting Actor, and the Academy would change their rules to specify a performer could only be nominated in one category per performance, thus avoiding this bizarre feat from every occurring again.
+Fitzgerald ultimately won for Supporting Actor, and the Academy would change their rules to specify a performer could only be nominated in one category per performance, thus avoiding this bizarre feat from ever occurring again.

 Going My Way led the field with an incredible ten nominations, and ultimately walked away with seven, including Best Picture, Director, Actor, Supporting Actor, and Screenplay.
 It still stands as one of the most awarded films at the Academy Awards, coming in at equal-fifth.